 The signal is not simply that another legal filing appeared in the AFRINIC dispute.
 TISPA framed the order around two operating questions that matter to resource holders: whether newer resource members could access number resources after meeting membership requirements, and whether members in good standing were being denied voting rights.
 Those claims make the election process a test of how AFRINIC balances receivership, bylaws, court supervision, and member control.

-BTW tracks this event because AFRINIC's board reconstruction affects number-resource governance across Africa.
-The direct evidence for the event is TISPA's public statement; the doctrine context comes from NRS election material that frames the contest as a member-rights and registry-accountability issue.
+The event matters because AFRINIC's board reconstruction affects number-resource governance across Africa.
+The direct evidence is TISPA's public statement; the broader governance context comes from NRS election material that frames the contest as a member-rights and registry-accountability issue.
 The next watchpoints are court-supervised election notices, voter-eligibility decisions, proxy controls, and whether any subsequent election step can be independently verified by members.

 - The TISPA interim order links AFRINIC's election timetable to member eligibility, resource access, and court-supervised registry legitimacy.